Skip to Content

 • Type : Select One Login.

-• Click Add App.
+• Click the Add App button.

-• For Display Name, paste the value of “Application Name to be used in OneLogin” shown in QueryPie, and also copy Audience (Entity ID), Recipient, ACS (Consumer) URL Validator, and ACS (Consumer) URL into OneLogin settings.
+• For Display Name, copy and paste the content of “Application Name to be used in OneLogin” confirmed in QueryPie, and also copy Audience (Entity ID), Recipient, ACS (Consumer) URL Validator, and ACS (Consumer) URL into the One Login settings.

 • Check the downloaded XML file.

-For details on configuring the OneLogin SAML Custom Connector, refer to https://onelogin.service-now.com/support?id=kb_article&sys_id=8a1f3d501b392510c12a41d5ec4bcbcc&kb_category=de885d2187372d10695f0f66cebb351f .
+For detailed information on One Login SAML Custom Connector configuration, please refer to https://onelogin.service-now.com/support?id=kb_article&sys_id=8a1f3d501b392510c12a41d5ec4bcbcc&kb_category=de885d2187372d10695f0f66cebb351f .

 One Login details (1)